gsparks/puppetlabs-servicenow_reporting_integration/README.md

 If a change happens then the event type and severity will be updated, and any resources that changed will be listed in the description.

-If multiple events happen e.g. two resources make corrective changes, but a third resource fails, then the report type will be `node_report_failure`, the severity by default will be `Minor`.
+If multiple events happen e.g. two resources make corrective changes, but a third resource fails, then the report type will be `node_report_failed`, the severity by default will be `Minor`.
 All three resources, the resource message that describes what happened, and the file and line where the resource can be found, will be included in the event description.

 Event severities can be configured via the `<change_type>_event_severity` class parameters.